-How can I know that I won't just keep losing weight until I waste away to nothing?
+Will I keep losing weight until I waste away to nothing?

-What can I do to prevent lots of excess hanging skin?
+What can I do to prevent excess hanging skin?

 Will exercise help with excess hanging skin?

-Exercise is good in so many other ways that a regular exercise program is recommended.
-Unfortunately, most patients may still be left with large flaps of loose skin.
+Unfortunately, you may still be left with large flaps of loose skin.
+Exercise, though, is good in so many other ways that a regular exercise program is recommended.

 Will I be miserably hungry after weight loss surgery since I'm not eating much?

 Most patients say no. In fact, for the first four to six weeks patients have almost no appetite.
-Over the next several months the appetite returns, but it tends not to be a ravenous "eat everything in the cupboard" type of hunger.
+Over the next several months the appetite returns, but it tends not to be a ravenous type of hunger.

 What if I am really hungry?

-This is usually caused by the types of food you may be consuming, especially starches (rice, pasta, potatoes).
-Be absolutely sure not to drink liquid with food since liquid washes food out of the pouch.
+This is usually caused by the types of food you are consuming, especially starches (rice, pasta, potatoes).
+Be sure not to drink liquid with food, because liquid washes food out of the pouch.

 Will I have to change my medications?